 MVP can also cause other issues, including:

 - High blood pressure.

-All of these can create their own symptoms that may trigger anxiety attacks.
+All of these can create their own symptoms that may trigger panic attacks.
 Some also theorize that mitral valve prolapse may increase blood flow to the brain.
 Anything that alters brain chemistry can create anxiety as well.

 How to Stop Anxiety From MVP

-Remember, most mitral valve prolapses are not dangerous.
+Remember, most mitral valve prolapse's are not dangerous.
 Some are completely asymptomatic.
-Others cause regular arrhythmias, but those arrhythmias are harmless.
+Others cause regular arrhythmias, but those arrhythmias are generally harmless.
 It's important to talk to your doctor first, and find out whether or not your MVP is something you need to monitor, how to monitor it, and what you can do to prevent any health complications.